neelsoumya/ai_autograder_project/README.md

 ## Project Objectives

-- Evaluate the accuracy, fairness, and reliability of an AI autograder.
+- Evaluate the accuracy and reliability of an AI autograder.
-- Investigate potential risks and ethical implications of automated grading in high-stakes contexts.
 - Develop guidelines or recommendations for deploying AI graders in critical settings.

 ## Project Structure